-Sachs Covered Bridge - near Gettysburg PA Haunted Place
+Sachs Covered Bridge - Real near Gettysburg Haunt

 The bridge was added to the National Register of Historic Places in 1890.
 During the American Civil War, both the Union and Confederate Armies utilized the bridge during the Battle of Gettysburg and its aftermath.

 Recently Shared Experiences & CommentsShare Your Experiences

 I've been here numerous times while visiting Gettysburg.
 The area out here is my most favorite ghost hunting location.
 I've had numerous experiences while at Sachs bridge.
 One time we were there on the other side of the bridge and some other people came.
 We decided to prank them and scare them.
 We proceeded to split into 2 groups and hide behind the stone walls on either side of the bridge while we waited for them to come across.
 As they came across we moved around the wall, and got ready.
 And what happens?
 A dark shadow figure comes walking out from the bridge right past us.
 Needless to say the ghost got us all and we all ran for our cars, the strangers included, lol.Posted 1/25/17

 Amazing Experience of our lives!!